wilzwert/symfony-project-starter/README.md

 The environment should be usable as is, but you can (should) configure some variables.
 In docker/dev, copy .env.dist to .env and adapt to your configuration.

-The docker/dev/docker-compose.yml is designed to be portable, and does a lot of mounting to be able to work on a Windows host without compromising perfs.
+The [docker/dev/docker-compose.yml](docker/dev/docker-compose.yml) is designed to be portable, and does a lot of mounting to be able to work on a Windows host without compromising perfs.
 If you're on a Linux host, you can mount the whole app as a single volume `../../symfony:/app`

+Build from project root with `docker compose -f docker/dev/docker-compose.yml build`, run with `docker compose -f docker/dev/docker-compose.yml up -d`

 ### Symfony
 Copy all .env.*.dist to .env.* and adapt to your configuration.
 You should set up an APP_SECRET, and may want to change the DATABASE_URL and REDIS_URL in .env.dev if you changed the docker/dev/.env variables.

-As for testing, you may copy the PHPUnit.dist.xml to PHPUnit.xml and configure appropriately, although PHPUnit.dist.xml should also work without specific configurations.
+As for testing, you may copy the PHPUnit.dist.xml to PHPUnit.xml and configure appropriately, although PHPUnit.dist.xml should also work without specific configuration.
 You don't have to modify .env.test by default because Testcontainers automatically sets up ephemeral PostgreSQL and Redis containers.

+Base dependencies are installed by building the Docker image.
+When new dependencies are needed, run usual commands in your docker container :
+`composer require package/name`, `composer require --dev package/name`, `composer update` and so on.

+### IDE

+One of the benefits of having a distributable docker environment is to provide PHP tooling without installing it locally on your host.

+I personally use PHPStorm, which allows to (among lots of other stuff) :
+- use the PHP available in your container as a CLI Interpreter
+- configure PHPStorm for debug sessions with XDebug
+- configure different test run configurations for PHPUnit
+- run tests both in the container and PHPStorm
+- use the container's composer, which is useful if your hosts runs on Windows and you have to manually "install" the vendor directory which is not mounted ny default due to performances issues.
+That way you can benefit from PHPStorm's completion, code browsing...

 ## Local testing / quality analysis